derekshoneycutt/AsyncAwaitTutorial/README.md

 # Async/Await Tutorial Samples

-The point of this project is to provide a series of 21 samples that progressively build the idea of async/await in C#.
+The point of this project is to provide a series of 21 samples that progressively build to and upon the basic idea of async/await in C#.
+Each example essentially builds on the example prior, and so comparing to previous samples is a good way to understand what step is being taken, and possibly why.

+I would not consider an engineer complete with basic async/await until they have reviewed and understood Sample 17, with CancellationToken use.
+IAsyncEnumerable is also extremely valuable in modern C#, and Channels help them, so I would personally recommend counting all 21 absolutely essential.
+That said, many engineers stop at a loose understanding up to about sample 15, missing details such as the ExecutionContext and ConfigureAwait along the way.
+They should consider ExecutionContext and CancellationToken, at the very least.

+Some basic familiarity with C# and Threads is assumed, although this could probably be useful for someone with familiarity with other languages understanding how async/await code works in C# as well, as well as the idea of Threads is grasped already.

 The progressoin of samples is as follows:

 1. Threads : Opens several threads to demonstrate basic concurrency
 1. Custom Thread Pool : Introduces the basic idea of a thread pool with a couple of reusable threads